1aeo/allium/AROI_SECURITY_AUDIT_REPORT.md

 # AROI-Leaderboard Security Audit Report: HTML Injection Vulnerabilities

+> **UPDATE: All vulnerabilities identified in this report have been fixed.
+See SECURITY_FIXES_APPLIED.md for details on the remediation.**

 ## Executive Summary

 This security audit has identified **multiple critical HTML injection (XSS) vulnerabilities** in the aroi-leaderboard codebase.
 These vulnerabilities arise from insufficient HTML escaping of user-controlled data received from the Onionoo API before rendering it in HTML templates.